3 min read

 Unauthorized access to patient data

 In a healthcare setting, QR codes are sometimes used to access medical records or other sensitive patient information.
-If an attacker successfully tricks a healthcare worker or patient into scanning a malicious QR code, it could lead to unauthorized access to patient data, potentially violating HIPAA rules.
+If an attacker successfully tricks a healthcare worker or patient into scanning a malicious QR code, it could result in unauthorized access to patient data, potentially violating HIPAA rules.

 Data breaches